- Consider how you plan to use Logos regularly.

 Three Quick Hints for Getting Started

 OK.
 Now that we’ve talked about considerations related to your planned use of Logos, the different platforms available, and the issue of library size, the question of getting started is next.
 This topic deserves its own article to discuss basic functionality, essential elements, and cool features.
-For now, I have three recommendations that should be considered for each new Logos user.
+For now, I have three recommendations for getting started for new Logos users.

 First, watch—and re-watch the Logos QUICKSTART videos.

 The Morris Proctor QUICKSTART video series are short video starter sessions produced by Morris Proctor and are available in all Logos packages.
-I think it is the BEST way to jumpstart your use of Logos.
-This 90-minute series won’t cover all the details but is designed to get you started.
-I would recommend you try to duplicate the exercises and re-watch the videos to master the material and be reminded of the available resource.
-You may also consider signing up for Moe’s monthly webinars that are available free of charge and drill down into specific features or tools.
+QUICKSTART is the BEST way to initiate your use of Logos.
+This 90-minute series won’t cover all the Logos desktop details but is an excellent overview and a great choice if you need a refresher I would recommend you try to duplicate the exercises and re-watch the videos to reinforce popular tools and features You should also consider signing up for Moe’s monthly webinars.
+Available free of charge, these live sessions cover a specific topic and are made available for a limited time for anyone that registers.
 They are excellent.
-I personally subscribe to MPSeminars, but that account is not needed to leverage the quickstart video options.
+I personally subscribe to MPSeminars for access to hundreds of Moe’s videos and recordings of weekend live-training sessions

 Find and review references that help get familiar with the Logos views, icons, and menus.
 I could not find a good comprehensive review of Logos terminology, so I built my own notes and published a video.
 The Logos 9 Getting Started – YouTube is a quick introduction video that reviews jargon associated with the instrument panel (main menu), the Logos 9 panel menu, and their embedded icons.
 Please continue to get familiar with the terms by watching this video or other Logos training options.
 QUICKSTART also uses the same terminology, so those videos reinforce the use of terms and features.